 Method 2: Convert Magnet Link to .Torrent File Online

-Sometimes you need the actual .torrent file — for archiving, sharing with someone who prefers them, or using a seedbox that requires file uploads.
-The fastest way is using an online converter.
+Sometimes you need the actual .torrent file — for a seedbox, for archiving, or for clients that don't support magnets directly.
+The fastest way is an online converter.

-No account required, no file size limits, works entirely in your browser.
-The converter connects to the BitTorrent DHT network to retrieve the torrent metadata and package it as a standard .torrent file.
+The converter connects to the BitTorrent DHT network to retrieve the torrent metadata and packages it as a standard .torrent file you can save and use anywhere.

-Method 3: Use Your Browser to Open the Magnet Link
+Method 3: Open the Magnet Link in Your Browser

-On most systems you can click a magnet link directly in your browser and it will prompt you to open a torrent client.
-If this doesn't work:
+On most systems clicking a magnet link in your browser will prompt you to open a torrent client:

-- Windows: Right-click the magnet link → Open with → Choose your torrent client
+- Windows: Right-click → Open with → choose your torrent client

 - macOS: Right-click → Open URL With → select client